risawitama/verbose-potato/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## Why did the tree go to the dentist?
+It needed a root canal.